Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-Note that the variable $x_1'$ occurs in the body of the rule \eqref{ex:defunf:3} only in the equality atom ${x_1 \equals x_1'}$, but not in a relational atom; hence, such a rule cannot be evaluated using the chase variant described in Section~\ref{sec:motivation}.
-In contrast, the rule \eqref{ex:desg:2} produced by desingularisation does not contain equality atoms in the body and can therefore be processed without any problems. \end{example}
+Note that the variable $x_1'$ occurs in the body of rule \eqref{ex:defunf:3} only in the equality atom ${x_1 \equals x_1'}$, but not in a relational atom; hence, such a rule cannot be evaluated using the chase variant described in Section~\ref{sec:so-dependencies:chase}.
+In contrast, rule \eqref{ex:desg:2} produced by desingularisation does not contain equality atoms in the body and can therefore be processed without any problems.
+All remaining rules are transformed analogously and we do not show the result for the sake of brevity. \end{example}